 The efficacy of ketamine is certain.
 The question of safety depends, as always, on the patient’s clinical assessment.
 It won’t be right for every patient, even as it positively changes lives for other patients.
 So far, no adverse effects have been discovered.
 For low doses of ketamine, side effects tend to be minor.
 They may include disorientation, dizziness, feelings of detachment, nausea, fatigue, increased heart rate, and heightened blood pressure.
 Our clinic is equipped to handle changes in patients’ vital signs and other side effects, should they occur.

 In study after study, patients with treatment-resistant disorders benefit greatly from ketamine infusion.
 The quick, dramatic results empower patients and their care providers to implement treatment plans and healthy lifestyle changes which improve their long-term state.

-• PTSD (Post Traumatic Stress Disorder)
+- PTSD (Post Traumatic Stress Disorder)

-• OCD (Obsessive Compulsive Disorder)
+- OCD (Obsessive Compulsive Disorder)

-• Bipolar Disorder
+- Bipolar Disorder

-• Anxiety Disorders
+- Anxiety Disorders

-• Chronic Pain
+- Chronic Pain

 Some patients experience relief within an hour of their first treatment.
 Most feel results within a day or so.
 The effect lasts for several days to a few weeks, giving patients and their care providers time to follow up on further treatment.
 The breakthroughs experienced during this period can continue to help the patient live a better life, long after the ketamine leaves their system.

 At Ketamine Infusion Centers we will do everything possible to justify the coverage for your treatment.
 With that said, insurance companies are sometimes slow to recognize the benefits of evolving new therapies.
 At the present, some insurance companies do cover the cost of ketamine infusions, while others are still evaluating the possibilities of coverage.
 Contacting your insurance company concerning benefits is always advisable prior to any medical procedure to verify and to avoid surprises.